mdbs99/james/README.md

 # Dependencies

-We are using [mORMot](https://github.com/synopse/mORMot) as the only dependency.
-You need to [install](https://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html#TITL_113) it first.
+- [mORMot](https://github.com/synopse/mORMot) — client-server ORM SOA MVC framework for Delphi 6 up to latest Delphi and FPC You need to [install](https://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html#TITL_113) it first.
 Basically, it means clone the repository in some directory in your computer.
 That's all.

 As mORMot do not have packages, it works only by paths.